 8200 Jones Branch Drive, McLean, VA, USA, 22102-3110

-Federal Home Loan Mortgage Corp is a US based government-sponsored enterprise.
+Federal Home Loan Mortgage Corp is a U.S. based government-sponsored enterprise.
 The company invests in mortgage loans and mortgage-related securities.
 It operates in the following segments: Single-family, Multifamily.
-The company is engaged in originating, purchase, and guarantee single-family loans originated by its seller.
-It provides a guarantee and security for the payment of principal and interest on the mortgage-related securities in exchange for management and guarantee fees.
+Its Single-family segment provides liquidity and support to the single-family mortgage market through a variety of activities that include the purchase, securitization, and guarantee of single-family loans originated by lenders.
 The company purchases multifamily loans for aggregation and then securitization through the issuance of multifamily K Certificates as well as issues and guarantees other securitization products.
-Majority of the revenue is earned from single family.
+Majority of the revenue is earned from single family segment.

 No Headlines